brandon-powers/ddg/README.md

 ## Supported Adapters

 The goal is to rely on the `information_schema` standard of most relational databases.
 With that being said, any relational data store that supports the information schema standard, is also supported by this gem.

+At the moment:

+- PostgreSQL, Redshift
+- MySQL

 ## DependencyGraph Interface